morepath/morepath/doc/compared.rst

   web frameworks should do that.

-If you're already familiar with another web framework, it's useful to learn how Morepath is the same and how it is different, as it will help you understand it faster.
+If you're already familiar with another web framework, it's useful to learn how Morepath is the same and how it is different, as that helps you understand it faster.
 So we'll try to go into some of this here.

 Our ability to compare Morepath to other web frameworks is limited by our familiarity with them, and also by their aforementioned large